By Ewan Shiels (Collection Ewan Shiels) [CC-BY-SA-3.0 ], via Wikimedia Commons

 One of the most famous spiritualist mediums and known levitators was Daniel Dunglas Home (1833-1886).
 His acts of levitation were very well known in the United States as well as Europe.
 But his acts were a bit different from the others, he actually performed levitation for people willingly.

 Emperor Napoleon III, the King of Prussia and the Czar or Russia were all lucky enough to see him in action.
-But this being such an unorthadox performance, not everyone that witnessed this freakish gift found it all that amuzing.
+But this being such an unorthodox performance, not everyone that witnessed this freakish gift found it all that amusing.
 He was accused of sorcery and banned from Rome and Italy in 1864.

 One of his more memorable performances was when he rose in the air and floated right out of a third floor window.
 He changed course and floated back into the building through a different window.
 He did all this while in a well lit room with several witnesses, and no one could figure out how he did it, there were no signs of trickery being involved.